-- 1 If the weight saver or the optical disc drive is in the multi-purpose bay (1), remove it. - Insert the battery pack (2) into the multi-purpose bay.
+- If the weight saver or the optical disc drive is in the multi-purpose bay (1), remove it (See Using the weight saver (page 41)). - Insert the battery pack (2) into the multi-purpose bay.
 The battery 2 indicator light turns on.

-- Attach the weight saver (3) to the computer to stabilize the battery pack. - 4 Slide the eject lever on the bottom of the weight saver toward the front of the computer to lock it.
+- 3 Attach the weight saver (3) to the computer to stabilize the battery pack. - 4 Slide the eject lever on the bottom of the weight saver toward the front of the computer to lock it.

 If you attach two battery packs, you can remove one of them without shutting down the computer.
 When removing one battery pack, make sure that the other battery pack indicator is on.
-If the indicator of the battery pack you are going to remove is on, right click the battery icon in the system tray and click the Switch Discharge Battery option.
+If the indicator of the battery pack you are going to remove is on, right-click the battery icon in the system tray and click the Switch Battery option.